nick-peters-luciani/nick-peters-luciani.github.io/gamejams.md

 # Game Jams

 Occasionally when I have the time I like to participate in online game jams, not only for fun but to also learn a thing or two about how I can improve my development workflow.
 So far I've only participated in game jams on my own.
+All the games on this page were made with Unity.

 ## Cat Herder (2018)